In-place component update for Linux via Docker

 Supported update paths

-Source Target Supported?
+Source release Target release Supported?
 Notes

-3.2.2-funcrel / 3.2.3-funcrel 3.3.0-funcrel / 3.3.1-funcrel -
+3.2.2-funcrel / 3.2.3-funcrel 3.3.0-funcrel / 3.3.1-funcrel See the instructions below.

 3.2.2-funcrel 3.2.3-funcrel Supported using a specific manual update process - contact CAST Support for information if you need to do this.